LevelUp8/JKagu/README.md

 <h2>Set up for Ubuntu 20.04:</h2>
 <p>
  To start it please use <b>JKagu/bin/start</b>
 This file must have permission to be executed as a program.
-In the terminal you have to execute: chmod +x /path/to/jkagu/JKagu/bin/start
+In the terminal you have to execute: <b> chmod +x /path/to/jkagu/JKagu/bin/start </b>

  If you want, you can create a shortcut with <b>JKagu/bin/create_shortcut.sh</b>
 This file also must have permission to be executed as a program.